-Genocide, crimes against humanity and war crimes are the most serious crimes of concern to the international community as a whole.
-They have a lasting impact on societies and can continue to destabilize the safety and security of communities, regions and nations for decades after they occur.
+Genocide, crimes against humanity and war crimes are the most serious crimes of concern to the international community.
+They can have a lasting, destabilizing impact on the safety and security of communities, nations and regions for decades after they occur.
 Prevention, investigation and prosecution of these crimes are central to the fight against impunity.